 As Australia's Foreign Policy White Paper highlights, a strong and prosperous Timor-Leste is of fundamental important to Australia.
 We look forward to partnering with Timor-Leste to develop the Greater Sunrise gas field, with benefits for both countries.

-We are Timor-Leste's leading economic partner [$96.1 million in total ODA in 2017-18].
+We are Timor-Leste’s leading economic partner [$91.8 million in estimated total ODA in 2018-19].
 We will continue to support Timor-Leste's objective of economic diversification and private sector growth through our development cooperation and labour mobility schemes.

 We will continue to support Timor-Leste's armed forces and national police.
 We cooperate on regional security issues, including maritime challenges, border security and transnational crime.
 Australia supports Timor-Leste's ambition to join ASEAN, to facilitate its closer economic engagement with Southeast Asia.